Detaching an EVS Disk¶

 The Elastic Volume Service page is displayed.

-Click the Attachments tab to view the servers where the disk has been attached.
+Click the Disks tab to view the system disk of the server.

 The Detach Disk dialog box is displayed.